rafgarciaa/Tetris/README.md

 A remake of the classic tile-matching puzzle video game.
 This game is implemented with HTML5 Canvas API played via web browser.

 ## Functionality & MVP
-With this game, user's will be able to:
+With this game, users are be able to:

 + Start, pause, and reset the game.
 + Move pieces left and right.
++ Rotate pieces.
 + Soft drop pieces.
-+ Hard drop pieces. (under construction)
++ Hard drop pieces.
-+ Toggle the background music
++ Toggle the background music.
++ Keep track of their score.

 ## Implementation
 + [Javascript](https://www.javascript.com/) for game logic.